iamdionysus/iamdionysus.github.io/_posts/2014-08-18-everyday-tips.md

 touch config
 ```

-And it should look like this
+And it should look like this.
+Make sure Host matches with the actual host name of the server if it's running under windows mingw32. from `ssh -v git@internal.gitlab`, I saw the ssh was not be able to find IndentityFile if the Host is set up different name.

 ```
 Host github.com